Grawnya/ml_upskill/README.md

 * Attempt 1:
     * Accuracy: 0.5
     * Time Taken: 2.95 mins
-* Attempt 2: Increased picture quantity to 500 height and width
+* Attempt 2: Increased picture quantity to 400 height and width
+    * Accuracy: 0.15625
+    * Time Taken: 4.58 mins
+* Attempt 3: Ran model again to see further improvement - wanted to judge if a different shuffle had an impact
+    * Accuracy: 0.46875
+    * Time Taken: 6.63 mins
+* Attempt 4: will revert to image 300 height